amoreX/bus-tracker-assignment/README.md

     Open the frontend app in your browser .

 Step 2: Create a Trip
-    Use the frontend to create a new trip (this calls the /trips endpoint).
+    Use the frontend to create a new trip.
-IMPORTANT: Click Track Trip before starting the driver
+**IMPORTANT**: Click Track Trip before starting the driver
     After creating a trip, make sure to click the "Track Trip" button on the frontend.
 This enables the frontend to listen to live location updates for your trip.

 Step 3: Start the Driver Simulator